Maven

 </plugin>

-If your version is a release version (does not end in -SNAPSHOT) and with this setup in place, you can run a deployment to OSSRH and an automated release to the Central Repository with the usual:
+in place you can run a deployment to OSSRH, and an automated release to the Central

 mvn clean deploy

-With the property autoReleaseAfterClose set to false you can manually inspect the staging repository in the Nexus Repository Manager and trigger a release of the staging repository later with
+repository in the Nexus Repository Manager and trigger a release of the staging repository later with:

 mvn nexus-staging:release

-If you find something went wrong you can drop the staging repository with
+If you find something went wrong you can drop the staging repository with:

 mvn nexus-staging:drop